“I’m So Exhausted”: 4 Tips to Combat Parental Burnout

 Are you often exhausted as a parent?
 Do you regularly feel drained, overwhelmed and off-balance when it comes to raising your kids?
 It’s hard for every parent, but when your children have tough behavioral problems, like ADHD, frequent defiance or other chronic acting-out behaviors, the task of raising them to adulthood can sometimes feel like you’re climbing a mountain without adequate supplies or the right equipment.
-This week, Erin Schlicher, a mom and 1-on-1 Coaching advisor for the Total Transformation Program, gives you some concrete advice on how to juice up your parental batteries and get back on firmer ground.
+This week, Erin Schlicher, a mom and Parent Coaching advisor for the Total Transformation Program, gives you some concrete advice on how to juice up your parental batteries and get back on firmer ground.

-Whether the calls come in late in the evening, first thing in the morning, or somewhere in between, a common element I hear from parents—and particularly mothers—who are calling the 1-on-1 Coaching is that they are feeling utterly worn out.
+Whether the calls come in late in the evening, first thing in the morning, or somewhere in between, a common element I hear from parents—and particularly mothers—who call Parent Coaching is that they are feeling utterly worn out.
 Given that parenting even an average or “easy” child is hard work, parenting a more challenging or acting-out child is enough to run anyone ragged.

 The fatigue that can come with mother or fatherhood (or for whom ever is doing the primary amount of parenting) is certainly not glamorous or boast-worthy, but it is a legitimate daily struggle for many of us.
 It should be said that there is a range of different types of exhaustion.
 The spectrum includes—but is not limited to—physical exhaustion, feeling burnt out, bored, frustrated, and a feeling of being defeated or fed-up.
 Of course, it is highly likely that a parent will have some blend of a few or even all of these.
 Understanding what type of tiredness is plaguing you can in turn lead to picking the approach most likely to help you reconnect with the energy necessary to face the challenges of parenthood.
 Remember, you must secure your own oxygen mask before assisting others!